Ciccolo22/R-Projects-/README.md

 ##news.r file used to demo the newsanchor r package, which is used to scrape articles from popular media publications.
 I scraped  articles about D.trump and then performed some basic text mining

+##virginiacovid.r file reflects some basic EDA on data obtained from NYT.
+Carried out this analysis in Q2 of 2020 when COVID cases/deaths rapidly increased